 Ask probing questions

 Probing questions are the underpinning to any Sales Discovery Call.
-You must understand where they are in sales process and if they meet your standards of a qualified prospect.
-Is this their first conversation or are they familiar with similar solutions available in the marketplace?
-If they have had previous conversations what are their likes, dislikes, and wish list items?
+You must understand where they are in the sales process and if they meet your standards of a qualified prospect.
+Is this their first conversation, or are they familiar with similar solutions available in the marketplace?
+If they have had previous conversations, what are their likes, dislikes, and wish list items?